What in the world is a GOOtensil?

 Are your spoons made of silicone or plastic?

-GOOtensils are made of FDA-grade TPE, a thermoplastic, and polypropylene – the same two materials used in most toothbrushes.
+GOOtensils are made of FDA-grade silicone and nylon.
 Both materials meet or exceed all regulations and are free of BPA, BPC, PVC and phthalates.

 Aren’t there other spoons out there that address this issue?

 Not really.
-Most stage one spoons have a bowl or concave portion and, as such, still require wrist rotation.
+Most stage one spoons have a bowl (concave portion) and, as such, still require wrist rotation.
 So they won’t be any more effective than an ordinary spoon.
 Since our launch in 2013, there have also been a couple of products launched that are eerily similar to ours.
 While they look very much alike, they are different in a pretty significant way: they use a single material, which means their product is more flexible and less rigid than ours.
 The problem with this solution is if you have a child with limited motor skills, it’s imperative that the utensil be firm to allow for greater control.
-Limited motors skills combined with a bendable, floppy, if you will, utensil will only add to a child’s frustration.
+Limited motors skills combined with a bendable, floppy utensil will only add to a child’s frustration.
 Plus, it's important for the child to "practice" with a utensil that is similar to the one they will ultimately be using.

 What makes the Beginner Bowl unique?

 It’s the slanted interior walls, to be sure.
 This innovative design funnels food to one easy-to-find spot making it possible for little learners to find and enjoy every bite.
 While you can use any utensil with the bowl, it obviously works very well with our pre-spoon GOOtensils.